fido-web-pay/specification/replay-cache-java.md

                         long now = System.currentTimeMillis();
                         cache.forEach((cacheableSadObject, expirationTime) -> {
                             if (expirationTime < now) {
-                                // This authorization is already consumed but is now too
+                                // This authorization is already consumed and has now expired
-                                // old to qualify, so we can safely remove it from the cache
+                                // so we can safely remove it from the replay cache (in order
-                                // (in order to keep it as small and up-to-date as possible). cache.remove(cacheableSadObject);
+                                // to keep it as small and up-to-date as possible). cache.remove(cacheableSadObject);
-                                logger.info("Removed authorization token: " +
-                                            cacheableSadObject.hashCode());
                             }
                         });
                     } catch (InterruptedException e) {